mshanGithub/msbotframework/Orchestrator/README.md

 <!-- Discussing the underlying technology also doesn't seem necessary here.
 Mention in the technical overview, instead. -->

-[Orchestrator][18] is an LU solution optimized for conversational AI applications.
+Orchestrator is an LU solution optimized for conversational AI applications.
 It is built ground-up to run locally with your bot.
+See the [technical overview][18] for additional details.

 ## Scenarios